Viken (region): Etymology

 Viken is derived from the Old Norse word vík, meaning an inlet or creek (UK).
-The English cognate is the -wich in many placenames (and after the earl of that place: 'sandwich').
+The English cognate is the -wich in many placenames (cf. Sandwich).
 The modern Norwegian form Vika is derived from the definite form, Víkin (O.N. -in > M.Norw. -ĩ > Norw. -a), whilst the form Viken is derived partially from its Danish cognate, Vigen (Norwegianized to Viken in Riksmål), and partially from the local dative case name, Viken (pronounced in tone 2).

 Various theories have been offered that the word "viking" may be derived from this place name, meaning "a person from Viken".
 According to this theory, originally the word "viking" simply described persons from this area, and that it is only in the last few centuries that it has taken on the broader sense of early medieval Scandinavians in general.